lutimbastuart/GeoDist/README.md

 # GeoDist
                          Intertromics AB / AfriBioMol AB
-                 Determination of Protein Structure AND Drug Discovery By Lutimba Stuart
+                 Protein Structure Dynamics AND Drug Discovery
+        	                     By Lutimba Stuart
-             Research Fellow at the National Tsing Hua UniversityCancel changes
+             Research Fellow at the National Tsing Hua University

 **How to get the distance between Atoms and Residues between Molecules